-Wine is a popular auction item which means that the market price of vintage wines is relatively stable.
+Wine is a popular auction item which means the market price of vintage wines stays relatively stable.
 No matter when you decide to sell your wine, there should be very little difference or fluctuation in price.
-The decision to sell wine rests largely in the individual wine collector.
+The decision to sell wine rests largely with the individual wine collector.
 Collectors decide to sell their wine mostly when they need extra money, but they may also sell their wine if they run out of room in their cellar, have wines nearing peak maturity, or if they want to rid themselves of their current collection to build a collection of a new type of vintage wine.

 - Cellar runs out of room: This happens most commonly to new collectors who purchase too many bottles right away and do not have the capacity to properly store them.
 If you have more wine bottles than you can store or drink, you should consider selling the wines that you are least interested in collecting or drinking.

 - Need money: If you are selling your wine because you need money to buy more wine, or just need money in general, you should sell your wines that are the closest to peak maturity to get the best profit per bottle.

 - Peak maturity: Collectors who view their wine collection as an investment and are seeking to make a profit sell their wines when they are approaching peak maturity.
 You can look up the tasting notes for your wine bottles to get a better idea of when they reach peak maturity.
 Selling wines the year before they reach peak maturity typically brings the highest profits.